 I believe we can harness the cultural wisdom in our stories & use the lessons we learn to grow ourselves and take care of each other, today.

-HOWEVER, if you have questions about storytelling performances or projects, email me directly at Kali [at] Kali Ferguson [dot] Com & let’s connect!
+If you have questions about my storytelling or projects, email me directly at Kali [at] Kali Ferguson [dot] Com & let’s connect!

 Kali Ferguson is a bilingual storyteller, songwriter, cultural educator, coaching artist and poet living in her hometown of Charlotte, NC, after much travel.
 Whether she’s breathing life into folktales or singing original Spanish lyrics, Kali passionately shares cultural literacy through Latin American and African Diasporic traditions.
 She has been a consultant, curriculum creator, and facilitator with the American Friends Service Committe (AFSC) since 2010.
 She created the African American Latinx Bridge Building & Awareness program (AALBBA) with AFSC staff in 2015, and it has been a hit with young people throughout North Carolina.
 “Blancaflor: La Negra” is her latest musical fairy tale project.
 It is her Personal Parable, and it explores race, gender, beauty, and freedom.

 Since 2004, this “Swiss Army Knife of Culture” (with her nimble use of myriad creative expressions) has performed at the Levine Museum of the New South, Myrtle Beach’s Museum of Art, and many schools and organizations in NC, SC, Florida, Alabama, Virginia, and Washington, D.C.
 She’s studied and traveled in South Africa, Panama, Costa Rica, and Spain, and always seeks to learn more about our world.
 She's been teaching what she's learned since the age of 16, and aims to empower everyone to value and share their stories.